aio-libs/aiohttp/docs/client.rst

 .. module:: aiohttp

-The page contains all information about aiohttp client API:
+The page contains all information about aiohttp Client API:

 .. toctree::